 Seat type: Bench-style bleachers

-Brand new for 2021, this grandstand consists of bleachers just on the outside of the penultimate turn 18.
+Making its debut in 2021, this grandstand consists of bleachers just on the outside of the penultimate turn 18.
 You’ll have a view of the cars passing along from turn 18, turning at 19 in front of the stand, and powering down towards the final turn 20.
 On qualifying day, the cars will line up and begin to build up speed for the all-important quali run.
 On race day, any last-ditch overtakes could happen here as the Grand Prix draws to an epic conclusion.
-This stand is also close to the Grand Plaza, putting the fans here in prime position to see the race and soak up the fan zone atmosphere.
+This stand is also close to the Grand Plaza, putting the fans here in a prime position to experience the race and soak up the fan zone atmosphere.

 Turn 19 Grandstand